 In this tutorial, we will show you how to install Kubernetes on CentOS 8.
 For those of you who didn’t know, Kubernetes is a free and open-source container management system that provides a platform for deployment automation, scaling, and operations of application containers across clusters of host computers.
-With Kubernetes, you can freely make use of the hybrid,on-premise, and public cloud infrastructure in order to run deployment tasks of your organization.
+With Kubernetes, you can freely make use of the hybrid,on-premise, and public cloud infrastructure in order to run the deployment tasks of your organization.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Kubernetes on a CentOS 8 server.
+I will show you the step-by-step installation of Kubernetes on a CentOS 8 server.

 Install Kubernetes on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.